Ancient Natural Harmony, Maqams and Just Intonation

 Unfortunately, the modern Western tuning system, known as “equal temperament,” although efficient for transpositions into multiple keys, does not follow these laws of perfect acoustic harmony.
 Consequently, one of the three most important ancient portals into musical ecstasy remains closed in our modern times.
 But with deep knowledge of justly intonated microtonal musical intervals, certain possibilities exist.

 Play Short Informational Video — Includes Comparative Sound Samples

 In ancient times musicians could develop skills in producing perfectly harmonious music.
 Modern physicists call the intervals between these perfectly tuned notes “just intonation” because the wavelengths of acoustic sound they produce fit together absolutely perfectly.

-This is what out-of-tune equally-tempered waveforms look like:
+This is what out-of-tune equally-tempered interval waveforms look like:

 Dr. Robert Smith described the newly invented “equal temperment” in 1759 as: “that inharmonious system of 12 hemitones, which produces a harmony extemely coarse and disagreeable.”